PruthweeshaSA/ToneTrainer/README.md

    ```

 2. **Install the required dependencies**:
-   It is recommended to use a virtual environment.
+   It is recommended to use a virtual environment to prevent inference with requirements of other scripts or projects.
    ```bash
    pip install -r requirements.txt
    ```